Our school curriculum has been developed to be innovative in its design, inspiring for our pupils and impactful on learning.

 Our aim is to ensure that every child has a secure foundation in the basic skills of grammar, punctuation, spelling, reading, comprehension and handwriting and that they can appy these skills across a range of genre and other subjects.
 We place great emphasis on the teaching of reading, with the goal that each child should be able to read fluently and accurately with understanding and enjoyment.
 The school uses a clear reading programme, drawing on a range of published schemes and other materials.
 The school Library provides for further reading development.

 By making Mathematics an enjoyable and exciting subject, children can learn with confidence and understanding.
 Children are given a firm base in the traditional skills, as well as being provided with practical applications and areas of expertise.
-See our MATHEMATICS PAGE HERE for more information about how maths is taught across the school.
+For more information about how maths is taught across the school, see …

 We provide children with the opportunities to become independent computer users able to work with a range of common computer programmes, from work processing, spreadsheets, and presentation software through to composition of music and film making.
 Our approach is to teach skills withing ICT lessons and then give children the chance to use the skills, where appropriate, across the whole curriculum.
 Children have access to classroom computers every day and laptops are scheduled in the classroom every week.